Modern Learning: A Look at One of the Most Promising Methods Used in Education Today

 All this occurs while we have modern methods available to us that would provide not only an overall increase in student productivity, but also a renewed sense of the joy of learning.

 Nowhere is it written that education must be boring, or that in order to learn, young children must sit at their desks for 6 hours each day and listen to an adult lecture at a blackboard.
-Maria Montessori is one educator who believed we could do much better, and set out to reinvent how the world thinks about education.
+Many innovative educators believed we could do much better, and set out to reinvent how the world thinks about education.

 The Montessori method begins by integrating students into general age groups rather than years, supplanting the artificial and inherently hierarchical structure imposed by strict grade levels.
 Children may begin in a Montessori program as early as one year of age, where they are grouped with others up to age three.
 Obviously, a traditional classroom is out of the question at this level of development, and this is where it first becomes clear how unique a Montessori program can be.